 - Penmanship Matters!
 Ensure your writing is legible.
 Ambiguous answers due to unclear writing will be marked incorrect.
-Post-assessment explanations will not be considered.. - Use column notation for vectors.
+Post-assessment explanations will not be considered.. - 1 Use column notation for vectors.
 Any other format will result in the problem not being graded. - Answers that consist solely of "yes" or "no", or any brief responses without a supporting explanation, will not be accepted-even if the question doesn't explicitly ask for justification. - Always show your calculations, and clearly erase calculations you thought were wrong.
 No credit for double answers will be given, you are responsible to choose the correct answer among your calculations. - Ensure that all algebraic expressions in your solutions are simplified to their fullest extent.
-Neglecting obvious simplifications will result in the solution being marked incorrect at the grader's discretion. - Numerical results without appropriate units will always be regarded as incorrect. - Numerical results not presented as decimal numbers will always be considered incorrect.
+Neglecting obvious simplifications will result in the solution being marked incorrect at the grader's discretion. - Some Numerical results without appropriate units will always be regarded as incorrect. - Provide a second and the second and